 Carlos Bacino, M.D.

 Weimin Bi, Ph.D.

+Jun Chen, Ph.D.

 Sau Wai Cheung, Ph.D., M.B.A.

 Hongzheng Dai, Ph.D.

 Sarah Elsea, Ph.D.

 Christine Eng, M.D.

+Xiaoyan Ge, Ph.D.

 Ning Liu, Ph.D.

 Pengfei Liu, Ph.D.

+Xi Luo, Ph.D.

 Linyan Meng, Ph.D.
-Brian Yang Merritt, M.D.

 Nichole Owen, Ph.D.

 Katharina Schultze, Ph.D.

 Janice Smith, Ph.D.

 Qin Sun, Ph.D.

 Vernon Sutton, M.D.

 Liesbeth Vossaert, Ph.D.

 Yue Wang, Ph.D.

+Chung Wah (Wilson) Wu, Ph.D.

 Fan Xia, Ph.D.

+Bo Yuan, Ph.D.

 Xiaonan Zhao, Ph.D.

-COMMUNITY ENGAGEMENT AND DIVERSITY
+COMMUNITY ENGAGEMENT AND EQUITY

-he Office of Community Engagement and Diversity in the Department of Molecular and Human Genetics works alongside Baylor College of Medicine's Office of Institutional Diversity, Equity and Inclusion.
+he Office of Community Engagement and Equity in the Department of Molecular and Human Genetics works alongside Baylor College of Medicine's Office of Community Equity and Health Equity.
 In addition to genetic education programs for the community at large, the office and the department's Diversity and Inclusion Strategic Planning Committee have created a dashboard to guide future action steps to promote an environment that fosters inclusion, education and understanding for its faculty, trainees and staff.
 The office advances multiple approaches to education, recruitment and diversity and inclusion activities.

-The Evenings with Genetics series has served the

-community for 16 years.
+The Evenings with Genetics series has served the community for 17 years.
 The department partners with Texas Children's Hospital to offer this free seminar series open to the public.
 A genetics faculty member paired with faculty from another specialty area, plus a parent expert speaker are highlighted at each seminar.
 The goals of the series are to provide current genetic and genomic information in a clear, plain-language manner, offer support and resources to families impacted by a genetic disorder and foster interdepartmental collaborations.
 Seminars include simultaneous translation to Spanish.
-During this past year, we celebrated our 16th anniversary with the second annual "Race and Genetics: Perspectives of Precision Medicine" webinar series during Black History Month.
+During this past year, we celebrated our 17th anniversary with the third annual "Race and Genetics: Perspectives of Precision Medicine" webinar series during Black History Month.
+In addition, the "Celebrando Hispanic Heritage: What is in our genes?" virtual series was established for Hispanic Heritage Month.